I know I’m not alone in this: the 2020 Holiday season is unlike anything I’ve ever experienced before.

 In this coming year, how do I look forward to carrying light forward?

 How does what I do now set the stage for my next year?

 So it is, and so may it be.

 Blessings and a Good Yule to all!

 Siren Hand (They/She) is a writer and spoken word poet based out of Indianapolis (IN).
 As a Celtic-based eclectic pagan, they are a lover of world belief and religion, inspired by lessons learned from stories passed down through generations of open practices and living traditions.
-In addition to writing The Woven Wisdom Oracle (available at thewovenwisdom.com) and the forthcoming The Woven Wisdom: Bibliomancy & Card Guide (illustrated by UK Artist Steve Samsara), Siren is also the Founder and Curator of Observe The Word Poetry, which examines how poetry gives back to our communities.
+In addition to writing The Woven Wisdom Oracle and The Woven Wisdom: Bibliomancy & Card Guide (illustrated by UK Artist Steve Samsara, available at thewovenwisdom.com), Siren is also the Founder and Curator of Observe The Word Poetry, which examines how poetry gives back to our communities.
 They can be contacted at ObserveTheWordOTW@gmail.com or through facebook.com/WriterSiren.